eugene-mindset/Seekr/docs/it4_dap.md

 * [X] Display contact information of a user on the item listing that they posted (Jacob)
 * [X] Clear the search when not searching (Andrew)
 * [X] Figure out how to deploy better (Jason)

+## Retrospective

+In this iteration, we were able to finalize our features: automatic email notifications for a similar item, improved word matching similarity algorithm, and added image recognition.
+Our previously deployed app crashed because the AWS instance was too small for our algorithm, so we upgraded to a t2.medium instead of a t2.micro for improved performance.
+The good from this iteration was we accomplished our main features.
+The bad is our program is still a bit ugly because different people had differing ideas on implementing the frontend.
+In the next iteration, we plan on making final changes to the frontend to make everything consistent, as well as implementing authorization and authentication for Users.